HSF/hsf.github.io/newsletter/_posts/2019-04-01-Jlab-Workshop.md

 make use of HPC facilities, something that is a growing trend.
 As HPCs equip themselves massively with compute accelerators this led very naturally to the afternoon HSF session on *Software for Accelerators*.
-These devices are very different from the CPUs we have written most of our software for up to now and pose serious challenges for developers.
-Integration with CPUs and finding the best way to maintain code for a heterogeneous future were among the  topics where the HSF will continue to work to identify prototypes and share best practice.
-ALICE and LHCb, who face the stiff test of LHC Run 3 showed how they were using GPUs to achieve the required throughput.
+These devices are very different from CPUs, for which we have written most of our software for up to now, and pose serious challenges for developers.
+Integration with CPU frameworks and finding the best way to maintain code for a heterogeneous future were among the topics where the HSF will continue to work to identify prototypes and share best practice.
+ALICE showed how they were using GPUs to achieve the required throughput in Run 3.
+LHCb, who also face the stiff test of increased throughput in Run 3,  is actively doing R&D work on GPUs and presented encouraging results.

 Wednesday and Thursday saw the time of the HSF Working Groups to organise their sessions.
 Our three new working groups were the stars of the show and